Zen on the house: Qantas is one of just a handful of airlines to operate a spa for top tier passengers.

 - Qantas Frequent Flyer members who hold a Platinum or higher membership tier

-If you’re a lower tier Qantas or Oneworld member interested in trying the Spa, your best bet is to book a first class flight using Qantas Frequent Flyer points.
+If you’re a lower tier Qantas Frequent Flyer member interested in trying out the Spa, your best bet is to book a first-class flight using Qantas Frequent Flyer points.

 Booking an appointment at the Qantas First Spa

-Understandably, Qantas first class passengers get first dibs on treatments at the Qantas First Spa.
-They’ll receive a call from their First Host the day before their flight with an offer to pre-book an appointment prior to the flight.
+Understandably, Qantas first-class and invite only-Chairman’s Lounge passengers get first dibs on treatments at the Qantas First Spa.
+They’ll receive a call from a dedicated host the day before their flight with an offer to pre-book an appointment prior to the flight.

-All other travellers need to book in on a ‘first come, first served’ basis at the Qantas First Class Lounge front desk, so it’s important to enquire as soon as you arrive.
-The front desk will make a booking if a slot is available.
+All other travellers need to try their luck by booking in on a ‘first come, first served’ basis at the Qantas First Class Lounge front desk.
+The front desk will make a booking for you if a slot is available, so it’s important to inquire as soon as you arrive.

 Once it’s time for your spa appointment, you’ll head through the discreet doors to the spa reception.
 If it’s your first time visiting the Qantas First Lounge Spa, you’ll need to allow a few minutes to fill out some paperwork.